Our Complete Backpacking Checklist

 In the summer of 2007, I decided to go on my first backpacking trip.
 I bought a backpack in the wrong size for $20 on Craigslist, loaded it up with my camping gear (like, my car camping gear), and hiked up into the San Gabriel mountains near my home.
 It was a rough hike, to say the least, but I loved it.
 And, hey, everyone has to start somewhere, right?

 Since then, I’ve made some big changes to my backpacking gear list.
-I hiked the John Muir Trail in 2012 and that really required me to think through what I was carrying and make some investments in quality items – many of which I’m still using today!
+I hiked the John Muir Trail in 2012, and that required me to think through what I was carrying and make some investments in quality items – many of which I’m still using today!

 Our Backpacking Checklist